e10v/tea-tasting/docs/user-guide.md

 )
 ```

-Look for other supported metrics in the [Metrics](https://tea-tasting.e10v.me/api/metrics/) reference.
+Look for other supported metrics in the [Metrics](api/metrics/index.md) reference.

-You can change the default values of these four parameters using global settings (see details below).
+You can change the default values of these four parameters using [global settings](#global-settings).

 ### Analyzing and retrieving experiment results